Flatmates and the bounded cohomology of algebraic groups: Simplicial methods

 Our notation reflects the fact that $\order S$ represents a classifying space of $S$ viewed as a category (compare~\cite{Quillen78}).
 We warn the reader that $\order S$ is sometimes called a ``nerve'' (and its realisation a classifying space)~\cite{Segal68}; adding to the confusion, the nerve that we defined above is itself a classifying space of a category of inclusions associated to the cover.

 Finally, since a simplicial complex $\Sigma$ is a poset under inclusion, we can form its order complex $\order\Sigma$, which is the \textbf{barycentric subdivision} of $\Sigma$.

 We write $C_q(\Sigma)$ for the group of real-valued $q$-chains of usual simplicial homology.
 This is a normed vector space for the following norm.
 A basis of $C_q(\Sigma)$ is obtained by choosing an oriented simplex for every $q$-simplex.
-Consider the $\ell^1$-norm associated to this basis, i.e.\ the sum of the absolute values of the coefficients in this basis; this norm does not depend on the choice of orientation since orientations only affect signs.
+Consider the $\ell^1$-norm associated to this basis, i.e., the sum of the absolute values of the coefficients in this basis; this norm does not depend on the choice of orientation since orientations only affect signs.
 The boundary maps $\partial \colon C_{q+1}(\Sigma)\to C_{q}(\Sigma)$ are augmented by the sum of coefficients $\epsilon \colon C_{0}(\Sigma)\to \RR$.

-The simplicial complex $\Sigma$ is \textbf{uniformly acyclic} if its (augmented) chain complex admits a contracting homotopy $h_\bu$ such that each $h_q\colon C_q(\Sigma)\to C_{q+1}(\Sigma)$ is bounded (in the sense of linear maps between normed vector spaces).
+The simplicial complex $\Sigma$ is \textbf{uniformly acyclic} if its (augmented) chain complex admits a contracting (chain-) homotopy $h_\bu$ such that each $h_q\colon C_q(\Sigma)\to C_{q+1}(\Sigma)$ is bounded (in the sense of linear maps between normed vector spaces).
 This notion was used in various forms since~\cite{Matsumoto-Morita} and was recently systematically developed in~\cite{Kastenholz-Sroka_arx} in the semi-simplicial setting.
-Examples include all simplicial cones, in particular any full simplex, where the bound on $h_q$ can be chosen to be~$1$.
+Examples include all simplicial cones, in particular any hypersimplex, where the bound on $h_q$ can be chosen to be~$1$.
+More generally, two simplicial maps are \textbf{uniformly homotopic} if there exists a homotopy between the corresponding chain maps that is bounded in every degree.
+Accordingly, a \textbf{uniform homotopy equivalence} between $\Sigma$ and $\Sigma'$ is the data of $f\colon \Sigma\to\Sigma'$ and $f'\colon \Sigma'\to\Sigma$ such that $f\circ f'$ and $f'\circ f$ are uniformly homotopic to the identity.

 For bounded cohomology (simplicial and beyond), we refer to the founding paper of Gromov~\cite{Gromov} and to~\cite{Frigerio_book,Ivanov_notes_arx_v3}.
-Uniform acyclicity implies the vanishing of simplicial bounded cohomology (``bounded acyclicity''), though the two are not equivalent.
+Uniform acyclicity implies by duality the vanishing of simplicial bounded cohomology (Theorems~2.3 and~2.8 in~\cite{Matsumoto-Morita}), termed \textbf{bounded acyclicity}, though the two are not equivalent.